 The previously mentioned downside to this is that attention to important self-care can drift when the pain eases, so…

 …Rehab should not stop just because the pain has gone away…

 …and there is another aspect too, particularly true of chronic pain, that it can bring about the paradoxical situation, that we may find our physical selves such a source of discomfort that we stop paying attention to our body’s feedback altogether.
 Self-medication with alcohol and cigarettes and eating sugar for comfort can all be ways of ignoring incoming information from the nervous system by deadening our sensitivity.
-This self-recognition took much longer to surface, and it turned out to be a deeply established element of my nature and thus a much more difficult habit to give up.
-I think it is the reason for my fibromyalgia, a different kind of warning light, and one that demands more global changes to my way of being that my sciatica does.
+This deeper aspect of self-recognition took much longer to surface, and it turned out to be a firmly established element of my nature, and thus a much more difficult habit to unlearn.
+I think it is the reason for my fibromyalgia, a different kind of warning light, and one that demands more global changes to my way of being that my sciatica did.
 Diet, lifestyle, compulsive thoughts and actions – all of these elements need to be examined when these kinds of chronic conditions emerge.

 I wrote this article originally in 2012, it is now January 2019 and I have a lot more to say about the reversal of immune-system-related chronic conditions, so more articles will be uploaded shortly, and more information will also appear in the resources section of this website.